HenriqueBuzin/pyDcm2hbase/README.md

 # pyDcm2hbase
- Get DICOM informations e insert in hbase database
+ Get DICOM informations and insert in hbase database